California Fly Fishing 4 min read

 Fishing the Lower Yuba River can be tricky.
 Because this is a tailwater stream, the water level can be unpredictable and rise quickly.
 Be sure to check out the current water levels before setting out on your trip.
 The River’s layout also makes it difficult to sneak up on any trout concealed in its waters.
 It is, therefore, very important to match the hatch closely, so you have the best chances of tempting the fish.
 Luckily, this River has an excellent aquatic insect population.

 To access the Lower Yuba River, take Highway 20 Bridge, or Park’s Bar Bridge, which is about 18.5 miles east of Marysville, California.
-You can park at Sycamore Ranch Resort, which costs $5.
+You can park at Sycamore Ranch Resort or Hammon Grove Day Use Park for free.
 You can also turn right off of Highway 20 and take Hallwood Boulevard to reach access points.

 Most fishing on the Lower Yuba River takes place on drift boats, but you can also have success fishing from the bank.
 Wading is possible in some areas but can be dangerous if you are not paying attention.
 Be sure to exercise caution if wading and check the flow conditions before attempting it.